cirosantilli/test-git-web-interface/README.md

-This repo is only for testing how Github works.
+This repo is only for testing how GitHub works.

 # markdown tests